csc-training/portable-gpu-programming/intro-day/gpu-performance-analysis/README.md

 ```

 Output is in the file `report.nsys-rep` which can be opened with the `nsys-ui` GUI.
-For smoother operation we recommend to install Nsight Systems on your local workstation andcopy the `.nsys-rep` file there analysis.
+For smoother operation we recommend to install Nsight Systems on your local workstation and copy the `.nsys-rep` file there analysis.